Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Make corridors have no side exits, and only accessible from corresponding exits.
 * An image of a huge twisting maze, like brain coral.
 Coloured dots can be clicked to enlarge portions of Faith's End, corresponding to saved World objects.
 * Actually, could the most interesting landmarks on the map be marked, and could the player control their respawning to approach them?
-* The souls you sacrifice on death determine your respawn direction.
+* The souls you sacrifice on death determine your respawn direction - towards an "Ideology pole" that contains an exit point, one for each caste.

 **Serene Project**